zemse/hardhat-tracer/MIGRATION.md

 ## Adapting your type extensions

 Hardhat introduced a few changes in how type extensions are created and used.

-These are the necessary to update your plugin.
+These are the necessary changes to update your plugin.

 First, you need rename your `src/type-extenstions.d.ts` file to `src/type-extensions.ts`.